Subscribe

 Many businesses also work with second- and third-party data.
 However, these data types can be trickier to work with.
 Because this data is collected and owned by someone else, it can be less reliable and sometimes inaccurate.

-Second- and third-party data can also trigger privacy concerns with customers who have not given their consent to share this data with you.
+Second- and third-party data can also trigger privacy concerns with email subscribers who have not given their consent to share this data with you.
 If you use second- or third-party data, be sure to have a clear opt-out policy for customers to use if needed.

 Take Advantage of the Entire Customer Journey